EricLambrecht/react-timing-hooks/docs/intervals-api/useCountdown.md

 An array of format `[countdownValue, intervalControls]`, the first value is the current countdown value.

-The second value is an object of interval controls, see [useInterval()](/react-timing-hooks/intervals-api/useInterval.html#return-value).
+The second value is an object of interval controls (start, stop, pause, etc.), see [useInterval()](/react-timing-hooks/intervals-api/useInterval.html#return-value).

 ## Note